-Beth Murray, Heidi Marchand, Sherri Farbin, Cheryl Dirks and Daisy Lee are women of faith and committed Christians who are skilled at providing integrated Christian Counselling if desired.
+Beth Murray, Heidi Marchand, Sherri Farbin, Cheryl Dirks, Daisy Lee and Annika Schaefer are women of faith and committed Christians who are skilled at providing integrated Christian Counselling if desired.
 What does this mean for you as a client?
 If you do not have a faith orientation, you will still benefit from having a psychologist who is firmly grounded in values, morality and respect for humankind.
 You can expect your sessions to include basic values of respect, dignity and care.

 “What if I’m not sure how ‘Christian’ I want to get in the counselling?”